splunk-soar-connectors/microsoftteams/manual_readme_content.md

 [comment]: # ""
 ## Playbook Backward Compatibility

-- With version 3.0.0 of the connector,The action 'send message' has been renamed to 'send channel message'.Therefore, we request that end-users please update their existing playbooks by modifying the action name accordingly.
+- With version 3.0.0 of the connector, the 'send message' action has been renamed to 'send channel message'.
+Please update any existing playbooks by modifying the action name accordingly.

-     - Update the 'send message' action name to 'send channel message'.

 ## Note